isomerpages/moe-yiochukangpri/_yckps-experience/Student Leadership.md

-Key Beliefs guiding student leadership development in YCKPS&nbsp;&nbsp;
+The YCK student leadership structure is premised on the beliefs that&nbsp;&nbsp;

-• Every student can be developed as a leader.
+* Every student can be a leader.

-• Every student should be developed as a leader.
+* Every student is responsible for his or her learning as a student leader.

-• Student Leadership Development needs to be intentional.
+* Every student can serve as a student leader.

 Student Leadership Framework (I-STEER ©)